OliverCollins/Learn_SQL/README.md

 ### WHERE Command

-Let's create a new table:
+Let's create a new Login table:

 Row | Username      | Password      | Email                       |
 --- | ------------- | ------------- | --------------------------- |